ontowhee/til/debugpy/debugpy.md

 * This is a hacky solution that hardcodes the localRoot in launch.json.
 * I don't like that the command for the test in Step 5 is rather clunky.
 Perhaps I can improve this with some aliases.
 I also don't like the dot notation for the test modules.
 It would be nicer to leverage the tab completion for file paths.
 Perhaps this can be improved with a simple script that transforms file paths into dot notation.
 * I haven't looked into how to set up tests in vscodes such that they run on the click of the file, but it would be a nice ui.
 Considering that django-docker-box is a separate project from django, I don't know how difficult it would be to configure such tests with the IDE.
 Something to consider in the future.
+* I ran into problems running `docker-compose run ... postgres`.
+I think the service name was conflicting with the official postgres image that I already had on my machine.
+I renamed the django-docker-box service to be `postgres-django` just to work around this.
+Not sure if this was necessary.

 If anyone has a different set up that is better than this, please let me know!
 I would love to know how to improve my development set up.